On the origin of the Boltzmann distribution: Introduction

 \subsection{Proof techniques}

 The main tool in the proof of Theorem~\ref{thm:main-poly} is the extension of a support-preserving multiplicative $\Phi$ to the larger domain

 These are the polynomials that are positive for positive $x$ and whose coefficients sum to $1$.
-Equivalently, these are the probability-generating functions of signed, finitely supported probability measures on $\N$ that have a positive moment generating function.
-In statistical mechanics terms, these measures describe systems that have \emph{anti-states}---a negative number of states at some energies---but still have a positive partition function.
+Equivalently, these are the generating functions of signed, finitely supported, unit mass measures on $\Z_{\geq 0}$ that have a positive moment generating function.\footnote{In statistical mechanics terms, these measures describe systems that have \emph{anti-states}---a negative number of states at some energies---but still have a positive partition function.
+It is unclear if these have a meaningful physical interpretation.}

-The fact that $\Phi$ can be extended to a multiplicative map on $\cM(\N)$ follows from the following classical result due to Poincar{\'e}~\cite{poincare1883equations}. \begin{lemma}[Poincar{\'e}] For every $p \in \cM(\N)$ there is an $r \in \cP(\N)$ such that $p \cdot r \in \cP(\N)$. \end{lemma}
+The fact that $\Phi$ can be extended to a multiplicative map on $\cM$ follows from the following classical result due to Poincar{\'e}~\cite{poincare1883equations}. \begin{lemma}[Poincar{\'e}] For every $p \in \cM$ there is an $r \in \cP$ such that $p \cdot r \in \cP$. \end{lemma}

-Using this, we can extend the domain of any support-preserving multiplicative $\Phi$ to $\cM(\N)$ by choosing for $p \in \cM(\N)$ an $r \in \cP(\N)$ such that $p\cdot r \in \cP(\N)$ and setting
+Using this, we can extend the domain of any support-preserving multiplicative $\Phi$ to $\cM$ by choosing for $p \in \cM$ an $r \in \cP$ such that $p\cdot r \in \cP$ and setting

 As we show, this is well-defined, i.e., independent of the choice of $r$.
 However, $\Phi[p]$ could now be a rational function.
-The first part of our proof is dedicated to showing that the image of this extension of $\Phi$ is, in fact, in $\cM(\N)$.
+The first part of our proof is dedicated to showing that the image of this extension of $\Phi$ is, in fact, in $\cM$.

-The advantage of $\cM(\N)$ is that it is a unique factorization domain: This set consists of the polynomials $p$ with $p(1)=1$ that have no positive roots, and hence, by the fundamental theorem of algebra, each $p \in \cM(\N)$ can be written as a product of linear terms with non-positive roots and quadratic terms without real roots, all in $\cM(\N)$, and this decomposition is unique.
-Since $\Phi$ commutes with multiplication, in order to show that $\Phi[p]=\Phi_\beta[p]$ for all $p \in \cM(\N)$, it suffices to show that this holds for linear and quadratic $p$.
+The advantage of $\cM$ is that it is a unique factorization domain: This set consists of the polynomials $p$ with $p(1)=1$ that have no positive roots, and hence, by the fundamental theorem of algebra, each $p \in \cM$ can be written as a product of linear terms with non-positive roots and quadratic terms without real roots, all in $\cM$, and this decomposition is unique.
+Since $\Phi$ commutes with multiplication, in order to show that $\Phi[p]=\Phi_\beta[p]$ for all $p \in \cM$, it suffices to show that this holds for linear and quadratic $p$.
 This is what the remainder of our effort is dedicated to.